chalmie/epicodus-intro-madlib_refractor/README.md

 ## Description

-_A Madlib website that uses an array and the refractor concept._
+_A Madlib website that uses an array and the refractor concept.
+Current version does not have an input form, the answers are declared inside scripts.js_

 ## Setup/Installation Requirements